Built around commercial property risk, not commodity roofing.

 Capital-aligned thinking

-Roof and envelope conditions are connected to timing, reserve exposure, operational continuity, and capital prioritization.
+Roof and envelope conditions are connected to timing, budget exposure, operational continuity, and capital prioritization.

 Documentation ownership can use